Who qualifies for single status?

 Married filing separately means the spouses submit two separate tax returns with their own income and deductions.

 Married filing jointly means that the spouses file a single tax return with their combined incomes and deductions.
 The standard deductions and the income limits for each tax bracket are higher to account for the combined incomes of both spouses.
-When
+When spouses file jointly, they both share equal responsibility for the tax liability, as well as any errors or fraud, even if only one spouse actually handles the couple's finances and taxes.

-What is the marriage penalty or marriage tax?
+What is the marriage

 Marriage penalty or marriage tax are phrases commonly used to describe the fact that a married couple's taxes may be higher if they file jointly than if they file separately.
 There is no actual marriage tax, and whether taxes are actually higher depends on each couple's income level and their available deductions and exemptions.
 Married couples are free to choose the filing status that results in the lower tax burden, and they should calculate their taxes both ways each year because the more beneficial filing status could change from year to year.